 Over our first two decades, the Global Village program sent out more than 60,000 volunteers and raised more than \$20 million for international home-building efforts.
-Those volunteers and financial donations traveled with more than 5,000 teams to work, on more than 10,000 homes in nearly 60 countries.
+Those volunteers and financial donations traveled with more than 5,000 teams to work on more than 10,000 homes in nearly 60 countries.

-Today, the GV staff continues to coordinate over 800 work teams to approximately 40 host countries each year, mobilizing more than 10,000 participants!
-As this program expands, we continue to support the mission of Habitat for Humanity by working in partnership; providing cross-cultural experiences, mobilizing volunteers, building sustainable relationships and generating resources, in the hope of creating long term advocates for affordable housing.
+Today, the GV program continues to coordinate about 466 teams and engage more than 6,000 volunteers each year.
+In 2015, GV teams from the U.S. raised more than \$5.5 million to support Habitat's global building programs.
+As this program expands, we continue to support the mission of Habitat for Humanity by working in partnership, providing cross-cultural experiences, mobilizing volunteers, building sustainable relationships and generating resources in the hope of creating long-term advocates for affordable housing.